DE0CH/velarium/docs/ib/ib_docs.md

 ### 1. Functionality
 1. Admins and Editors can upload paper and add tags.
 2. The search function would return relevant result.
-3. The admin can add students to add studies to the website's database.
+3. Admins can add students to add studies to the website's database.
-4. The user should be able to download the papers in the server.
-5. The user should be able to see the thumbnail and successfully download the PDF.
+4. The user can to see the thumbnail and successfully download the PDF.
-6. The storage should be large enough to store all the PDFs in the database.
+5. The storage should be large enough to store all the PDFs in the database.

 ### 2. Security